How to Build and Deploy a Static Jekyll Site with Github Pages

 One of the great things about Jekyll is that it has close integration with Github Pages, which means you can let Github host and publish your website with just a few config changes.
 There are a lot of guides (for example, the official Github documentation) that talk about how to set it up, so I won’t go over it here.
 Within a few minutes, I was able to get my site up and running, and I was amazed at how easy it was to do that, but later on I ran into some issues that caused me to change my entire setup completely.

-The way that is works is that you push all your code into the master branch, and then you create (or let Github create) another branch called gh-pages.
-Github will automatically render the page based on the source that resides on that branch.
-Therefore my workflow before consisted of the following:
+The way that is works is that you push all your code into the master branch, and then you create (or let Github create) another branch called gh-pages

-1. Make changes on master branch, commit/push to remote
+branch, commit/push to remote - Switch to

 The biggest problem with this is that Github Pages does not support custom Jekyll plugins.
 I was troubleshooting with another issue where the solution required using a custom component, and that’s when I realized that the current set up is a deal breaker for me.
 I decided to find out a different way of deploying my website while still using Github Pages.
-After some googling, I found that it’s possible to deploy only the static pages (all the content in _site folder), which contain the files post rendering by Jekyll.
-This required doing some Git trickery, and after consulting with various solutions, this is what has worked for me.
+After some googling, I found that it’s possible to deploy only the static pages (all the content in _site

 Make gh-pages only contain the generated HTML files